-- First make the simple syrup.
+- Make the Pomegranate Syrup.
 In a small pot, combine the pomegranate seeds, sugar and water.
 Bring to a simmer for about 8-10 minutes.
 Strain and discard seeds and chill syrup while you make the sangria.

 - Make the Sangria: In a large pitcher, add the red wine, sliced fruit St. Germaine, Grand Marnier and pomegranate juice.
 When the syrup is cool enough, add about 1/2 a cups worth first and taste for sweetness.

 - Chill Sangria: For at least 2 hours and when ready to serve, pour in glasses and top with sparkling wine (or water) and garnish with pear slices and pomegranate seeds.